belmix/zclassic-swing-wallet-ui/docs/Readme-Windows.md

    2.2.
 You may use the [latest binary release of the ZClassic Desktop GUI wallet](https://github.com/vaklinov/zclassic-swing-wallet-ui/releases/latest).
    Download file [ZClassicSwingWalletUI.jar](https://github.com/vaklinov/zclassic-swing-wallet-ui/releases/download/0.58.2-beta/ZClassicSwingWalletUI.jar)
-   and place it in the same folder as `zcashd.exe` and `zcash-cli.exe`.
+   and place it in the same folder as `zend.exe` and `zen-cli.exe`.
 The result needs to be similar to:
 ![Screenshot](https://github.com/vaklinov/zclassic-swing-wallet-ui/raw/master/docs/ZClassicWinDir.png "ZEN directory on Windows")

 4. Running the installed ZEN GUI wallet